decidim/decidim/decidim-admin/README.md

 ### Participatory process

-Here you can manage particpatory processes.
+Here you can manage participatory processes.

 TODO: Elaborate on this.